Adam Lees (he/him)

 As a former Community & Environment Specialist (Africa), Adam spent over four years supporting BHP Minerals Exploration projects in Angola, Zambia, Gabon and Ethiopia, and project work in Guinea and Liberia.
 He was formerly Vice President – Sustainability (Tanzania) for a South African headquartered global gold producer AngloGold Ashanti and, until recently, was General Manager – Indigenous Affairs with Woodside Energy in Perth.

-Adam has been both a mentor and a visible leader to many emerging LGBTIQ+ professionals and Aboriginal and Torres Strait Islander employees in the resources sector throughout his career.
+Adam has been both a mentor and a visible leader to many emerging LGBTQIA+ professionals and Aboriginal and Torres Strait Islander employees in the resources sector throughout his career.
 He currently lives in Brisbane.